Singapore Employment Act amended to Enhance Employee’s Morale

 - Provision of inaccurate information to the Commissioner for Labor or inspecting officers without the intent to defraud and mislead.

 The MOM has given a one year grace period from April 2016 to end-March 2017 for companies to comply.
-According to an official of the Ministry of Manpower (MOM), this amendment has been done with an aim to educate smaller employers rather than punishing those who do not comply.
+According to the officials of the Ministry of Manpower (MOM), this amendment has been done with an aim to educate smaller employers rather than punishing those who do not comply.

 The authority is also planning to conduct briefings and workshops about the changes along with the issuance of the detailed guides with sample payslips and KETs.
 Since last year, the ministry has released two sets of tripartite guidelines for employers and a package of tools (free software, bank payslips and funding support) so far.